bnc-projects/terraform-aws-kinesis/README.md

 # terraform-aws-kinesis

-This module simplifies the creation of an Amazon Kinesis Stream and Kinesis Firehose which can be accessed by different AWS accounts.
+This module provides the ability to create a Amazon Kinesis Data Stream and a associated Kinesis Firehose Stream if required.

+The Kinesis Firehose Stream requires a glue catalog to ensure the records being read off the Kinesis Data Stream are converted to Parquet.

 ## Examples
 ### Simple Example to create Kinesis Stream